nonstrict-hq/SCShareableContent-hangs-sample/README.md

 Example project that sometimes(?) hangs when accessing SCSharableContent.current.

 The await simply never returns.
+Rewriting to SCShareableContent.getWithCompletionHandler {} has the same issue, the completion handler never gets called.

 This only happens occasionally.
 After developing a ScreenCaptureKit app for a while, and thus having started and killed many screen capture sessions.

 Rebooting the computer "fixes" the problem.

+## Feedback Assistant / Radar

+Submitted as feedback to Apple with id: FB12114396

 ## Authors